remyroo/bucket-app/README.md

 ![Angular Version](https://img.shields.io/badge/angular-2-red.svg)

-# BucketApp
+# Bucket

-This is a simple bucketlist application built using Angular2.
+Bucket is a simple bucketlist application built using Angular2.

-It is powered by an API built with Django Rest Framework.
-You can take a look at API here: [cp3 repo](https://github.com/andela-rwachira/cp3/tree/develop)
+It consumes an API built with Django Rest Framework.
+You can take a look at the API's repo [here](https://github.com/andela-rwachira/cp3/tree/develop).

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

-## Development server
+## Install

+These are the basic steps to install and run the app locally on a linux system:

+Install [node](https://nodejs.org/en/download/) which comes with npm package manager built in.

+Clone the repo from GitHub: `$ git clone https://github.com/andela-rwachira/bucket-app.git`.

+CD into the cloned root folder and run `npm install` to install the package dependencies then `npm start` to start the application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Make sure you follow the instructions to run the [API's server](https://github.com/andela-rwachira/cp3/tree/develop) as well, otherwise this app will not be able to send/receive data.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build
+## Usage

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.
+You can watch a 1:30 minute video demo on [Youtube](https://www.youtube.com/watch?v=eXY5Nmypn_s).

 ## Further help